AbdelilahDev/Simple-Ecommerce-Backend-/README.md

-# Simple-Ecommerce-Backend-
+# Ecommerce-Backend-
-This is a simple e-commerce backend to demonstrate what I have learned about backend development.
+This is an e-commerce backend to demonstrate what I have learned about backend development.